9 Best Sustainable Swimwear Brands For Summer

 Bermies' — fabrics and materials

-Recycled plastic bottles and fishing nets makes up 90% of their eco swimwear with the other 10% coming from virgin lycra and spandex.
-Recyled plastic is collected, chopped, and melted into chips.
-Those ships are then extruded into recycled fibers, those fibers are then made into their stylish suits!
+Recycled plastic bottles and fishing nets make up 90% of their eco swimwear with the other 10% coming from virgin lycra and spandex.
+Recycled plastic is collected, chopped, and melted into chips.
+Those ships are then extruded into recycled fibers.
+Those fibers are then made into their stylish suits!

 Bermies' — ethical sourcing